Differences between NI and GB licences

 You’ll need to:

-- complete a DL1 'application for a driving licence' form, available from MOT centres or main Post Office branches (DL1 forms are not downloadable)
+- complete a DL1 'application for a driving licence' form, available from main Post Office branches (DL1 forms are not downloadable)

 - include any remaining part of your licence